Doctors Remove Eight-Inch Blood Clot From Man's Lung

-Doctors have removed an eight-inch long blood clot from a man’s lungs after discovering it had moulded itself into the shape of his airways.
+Doctors have removed an 8in-long blood clot from a man’s lungs after discovering it had moulded itself into the shape of his airways.

 The grotesque clot was removed from the lung of a 64-year old man after attaching itself to a breathing tube, the MailOnline reports.